edzsheehy/portfolio/Style guides/Error messages.md

   * "This" is useful when you need to report an error for something in a spatial way in relation to the rest of the interface.
 For example, in a dashboard with several cards, one card fails to load while the rest load successfully.
 In this case, "**This** card failed to load" makes more sense visually than "**The** card failed to load."
   * "A" or "an" are useful when you need to report an error where the subject does not have primacy compared to other subjects.
 For example, for a component that performs several collection jobs on a repeating basis, one of those jobs failing while the others complete successfully can be reported as "**A** collection task failed."
 * **All error messages must be sanitized** - This means the initial error report must be in a human-readable format.
 Tracebacks, exception output, codes, and similar error text should not be the **primary** content that is displayed.
-  * Error details like these still have their use (especially for troubleshooting by the Support team), so feel free to make them available if the user explicitly wants to seem them through a call-to-action.
+  * Error details like these still have their use (especially for troubleshooting by the Support team), so feel free to make them available if the user explicitly wants to see them through a call-to-action.
 * **Only provide next steps if the user can perform them quickly and success is likely** - When an error occurs, don't burden the user with complicated troubleshooting steps (this is especially true if the error is not user-attributed) unless the solution is purpose-built to solve the problem and is documented elsewhere.
 The interface is not the right context for this and only frustrates the user.
 Further, if the user can take an action to solve the problem, only suggest it if there's a good chance it will work.
   * If you need to provide next steps, skip the formality of saying "please" and just tell the user directly what they need to do.
 * **Avoid meaningless suggestions** - Nonspecific suggestions such as "Try again later" are not valuable and read as dismissive.
 If a suggestion is warranted, it should also be actionable right away.